Taraman17/hass-homee/README.md

 As of now this integration has support for a few devices only.
 If you have Homee devices, that are not discovered or not working correctly, open an issue and do the following to provide a log:

-1. Add following lines to configuration.yaml to enable info logging for hacs-homee:
+1. Add following lines to configuration.yaml to enable info logging for hass-homee:

 ```
 logger: